ktm-etechnologies/ktm-etechnologies.github.io/index.md

-KTM Technologies is offering its services to companies within the KTM and Pierer corporations, as well as to external customers such as German and international automotive OEMs.
+KTM Technologies is offering its services to companies within the KTM and Pierer corporations, as well as to external customers such as German and international automotive and 2-wheeler OEMs and startups.

-For more information about our general portfolio please visit the <a href="https://www.ktm-technologies.com">KTM Technologies main website</a>.
+For more information about our portfolio, ways to get in touch and legal imprint, please visit the <a href="https://www.ktm-technologies.com">KTM Technologies main website</a>.

 ## Open Source Software Projects